EVERY FEW WEEKS WE WILL SPOTLIGHT A DIFFERENT ARTIST AND HIS OR HER WORK.

 Pat Pruitt, metalsmith from Laguna Pueblo, earned Best of Show at this year's Santa Fe Indian Market with a piece entitled Sentinel v1.0 In the form of a traditional Laguna water jar, he spent some 800 hours designing it and fabricating it from zirconium and titanium.

 At left is a pair of laser-etched stainless steel earrings with a traditional Laguna/Acoma pottery design created by his wife, painter Marla Allison.
-2.25 inches long. $250.
-The middle pair is laser-etched zirconium, 2.25 inches long and $300.
-The machine zirconium earrings at far right are 2.5 inches long and $300.
+2.25 inches long.
+SOLD.
+The middle pair is laser-etched zirconium, 2.25 inches long and SOLD.
+The machine zirconium earrings at far right are 2.5 inches long and SOLD.
 (SANTA FE)

 These designs are cut into the surface of stainless steel using a laser.
 The frequency of the laser light results in light refracting from the surface in the two colors seen at left.
-The butterfly motif is 1.25 inches wide and $675.
+The butterfly motif is 1.25 inches wide and SOLD.
 The design on the one below -his lightning motif- is based upon an Acoma/Laguna pottery motif.
-1.75 inches wide. $775 (we have it in two sizes, the slightly larger one being in TUCSON) The bracelet at right was done at a higher frequency for a more subtle pattern- this is his Mountain pattern.
+1.75 inches wide. $775 (we have it in two sizes, the slightly larger one being in TUCSON, the one in Santa Fe has SOLD) The bracelet at right was done at a higher frequency for a more subtle pattern- this is his Mountain pattern.
 1 inch wide. $575.
 We have it in a men's and a ladies' size.
 (SANTA FE)

 Both bracelets are laser etched stainless steel.
 The top one is a lightning and cloud pottery motif created by hsi wife, painter Mara Allison.
 1.5 inches wide and it fits a medium-small wrist. $775.
 Below is a bracelet that was a collaboration with famed Shoshone-Bannock beadworked, Jaime Okuma, 1 inch wide and can also fit a small to medium wrist. $575 (SANTA FE)